“My people are destroyed for lack of knowledge. Because you rejected knowledge, I will also reject you”

 Is Apologetics Necessary?

 We live in a time when attacks on Christians and the Christian faith are coming from every angle.
 The majority of teachers and professors in schools, colleges and universities are atheists and in some cases militant atheists.
 They ridicule, mock and attack young Christian students for their views and beliefs, yet very few stand up and give defense or answers for what they believe.
-The rest, they echo the universal maxim that they have learned and memorized from their parents “just have faith and pray about it” in hopes that such an answer is sufficient to satisfy the mocking skeptic.
+The rest, they answer through rote memorization and echo the universal maxim that they have learned and memorized from their parents “just have faith and pray about it” in hopes that such an answer is sufficient to satisfy the mocking skeptic.

 To clarify, I am not saying that faith is not necessary.
 In fact, without faith we can’t please God.
 What I am saying is that the faith we have is not blind, but rather reasonable and logical and can be defended with plenty of evidence.
 I am also not saying that apologetics is the only way to reach out to others, quite the opposite.
 I am saying that in today’s world, where atheism, naturalism and other peculiar false doctrines are on the rise, using apologetics, framed around valid consistent logical reasoning, can be a very effective way to dialogue with skeptics because they can relate to those ideas.
 Thus, the starting point of the discussion is likely to be much more open and unchained.